Discovering Paradise: Exploring the Cinque Terre in 3 days

 • Don’t forget your swimmers.
 Treat yourself to a swim when you reach the end, the water is amazing after a long, hot hike.

-Day 3 / Exploring the Cinque Terre by Boat
+Day 3: Exploring the Cinque Terre by Boat & Sunset Moments

 Time to take to the water.
 Some of the best views of the Cinque Terra villages are from the water.
 There are a number of tour operators based in La Spezia at Porto Mirabello.
 A ferry service also travels between La Spezia and Monterosso al Mare, these services stop at all villages on the way (nonstop services also available).
 A one-way trip takes approximately 2 hours and costs €27 for a one-way journey.